pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

     dag=dag)
 {% endhighlight %}

-Since these tasks have dependencies between them, we need to declare the order in which they'll run:
+Since these tasks depend on each other, we need to declare the order in which they'll run:

 {% highlight python %}
 t2.set_upstream(t1)